 Requests for instructional software to be installed in any of the Academic Computer Labs for the upcoming academic year must be submitted to the Director of IT by January 31st of each year.
 Requests that arrive after this date will not be honored.
-Each software package requested should be identified on a separate request form which is available at https://share.uc.edu/ucba/CS/IT/SitePages/Software%20Request%20Form.aspx.
+Each software package requested should be identified on a separate request form which is available online.
 The Dean of UCBA will work with the IT Department to prioritize these requests.
 Funds for these requests will be provided by IT Department.
 The final software list will be approved by April 1st of each year.
 Upon approval, the software configuration for all academic labs will be published to facilitate planning for the upcoming academic year by April 15th.